 This morning travel deeper into the Japanese Alps to Yudanaka in search for the snow monkeys (Japanese Macques) at Jigokudani Yaen-Koen Monkey Park.

-There is around a 30-minute walk through the forested valley along paths, occasionally on an incline, from the bus park to the main pool where the monkeys bathe.
+Please note, it is around a 30-minute walk through the forested valley along paths, occasionally on an incline, from the bus park to the main pool where the monkeys bathe.

 Accustomed to humans, the monkeys can be observed up-close, and they almost completely ignore their human guests.

-Please keep in mind that the snow monkeys are wild, not domestic animals and sighting them is never guaranteed, particularly during the breeding season which runs from late September through to November.
-Also visit the 7th-century Zenkoji Temple, one of Japan's most prolific Buddhist temples.
-Return to Nagano.
+Following lunch in a local restaurant visit the 7th-century Zenkoji Temple, one of Japan's most important Buddhist temples, before returning to Nagano.